-There is an abundance of Bureau of Land Management (BLM) campgrounds on the public lands surrounding Moab.
-Please note that Individual campsites are available on a first come – first served basis.
+There are many Bureau of Land Management (BLM) campgrounds on the public lands surrounding Moab, although most fill daily during mid-March-May and Sept-October.
+Please note that individual campsites are available on a first come – first served basis only.
 No reservations are accepted.
-(Some campgrounds have reservable group sites.)
-BLM campgrounds are located in extremely scenic locations, are very well maintained, and provide the perfect environment for family oriented camping.
+Plan to arrive earlier in the day.
+BLM campgrounds are located in extremely scenic locations and are very well-maintained.
 Many BLM campsites are suitable for RVs, although hook-ups are not available.
+(Some campgrounds have reservable group sites through recreation.gov) Read More…

 Help Stop the Spread of Invasive Pests & Diseases